MicrosoftDocs/appcenter-docs/docs/distribution/codepush/tutorials.md

 1. Rename the default environment to `Staging` by clicking on the "Environment 1" label, typing the new name and pressing enter.

-2. Use the `CodePush CLI` to create an access key for VSTS by typing `appcenter codepush tokens create -d "VSTS integration"`.
+2. Use the `CodePush CLI` to create an access key for Azure DevOps by typing `appcenter codepush tokens create -d "VSTS integration"`.
 Save the key for the next step.

-3. Back to VSTS, configure the `Staging` environment to release CodePush updates to users in the "staging ring" by clicking on `Add tasks` and selecting `CodePush - Release` from the `Deploy` category.
+3. Back to Azure DevOps, configure the `Staging` environment to release CodePush updates to users in the "staging ring" by clicking on `Add tasks` and selecting `CodePush - Release` from the `Deploy` category.
 Select it and specify the following settings:

    - Use `Access Key` as the `Authentication Method`
    - Use the key created in the previous step as the `Access Key`
    - Use `VSTSCDSample-android` (or the app name used when registering the app with CodePush if different) as the `App Name`